evgfitil/api_yamdb/README.md

 #### With Docker

   1. Clone this repository
   2. Rename `.env-docker-example` file to `.env.dev`.
-Customize it for your needs.
+Customize it for your needs
   3. If you want to load the test data you can uncomment the line in `entrypoint.sh` file with:
   ```
   # python manage.py loaddata api/fixtures/db_fixtures.json